macck7/Automatic-Speech-recognition-ASR-/README.md

 dataset has,  the amplitude values range from between   -1.0     to    +1.0.<br />
 Due to the presence of noise  makes it a difficult classification challenge.<br />

+### Deduction

+Some of deductions made from the uesd CNN model are :<br />

+Precision Score  of the model is:  0.8125<br />
+Recall Score of the model is :  0.8125<br />
+F1 Score of the model is: 0.812<br />
+With few layers of CNN, we can only determine  less features, but for deep learning stage we need extract more features.<br />
+Due to the problem of overfitting, performance of model is degraded.<br />
+Also  because of less amount  of dataset, CNN is not able to perform well.<br />